 What Does the Keyboard Feel Like?

-Today’s top rated digital pianos feature weighted keys that replicate the feel of an authentic acoustic piano.
+Today’s top rated digital pianos feature weighted action keys that replicate the feel of an authentic acoustic piano.
 But not all weighted key systems are created equal.

 If you want that real piano feel, you’ll want a keyboard with graded hammer action.
 This means the lower keys are heavier to play than the higher keys, just like on a real piano.
 Some models even feature wooden or imitation ivory keys that add to the feeling of authenticity.